genny-project/bridge/MSG_COMM_DOCUMENTATION.md

                     created: "2017-10-03T22:59:21",
                     updated: "2017-10-03T22:59:21",
                     id: 8,
-				    name: "Pending",           -----> This is the name to be displayed in the TreeView
+				    name: "Pending",   ---> This is the name to be displayed in the TreeView
-					code: "GRP_PENDING"        ----->  This is the code of this item, which need to be send to the Backend ada a value in the EVT_MSG
+					code: "GRP_PENDING"  --->  This is the code of this item, which is needed to be send to the Backend as a value in the EVT_MSG
                  },
                  {
 					created: "2017-10-03T22:59:22",